The focus of the Nicholson lab’s research is on investigating the genetic basis of resistance to a number of pathogens of wheat and barley.

 The lab’s studies reveal that, in order to reduce disease, it is essential to identify and eliminate so-called susceptibility factors present in the host that actually aid the fungus as it infects.
 There are very few sources of resistance to eyespot and the most potent resistance derives from a relative of wheat.
 They are attempting to identify the gene(s) responsible as well as identify new sources of resistance.

-In addition to working on wheat itself, we also use the model species (Brachypodium distachyon) and wheat relatives to aid our research.
+In addition to working on wheat itself, the Nicholson lab also use the model species (Brachypodium distachyon) and wheat relatives to aid our research.

 All their research is intended to produce information and tools to assist plant breeders to develop resistant varieties in order to prevent yield losses and reduce contamination of grain with toxins.